gruntwork-io/fetch/README.md

 - Introduce code verification using something like GPG signatures or published checksums
 - Explicitly test for exotic repo and org names
 - Apply stricter parsing for repo-filter command-line arg

+## Issue #73

+- Modify CLI to accept --ref
+- --ref takes precidence over --commit, --branch, --tag (in validateOptions)
+- downloadSourcePaths() adds gitRef parameter
+- Modify GitHubCommit to add a `GitRef` of type string
+- For testing in `file_test.go`, all commit, branch, and tag tests should be repeated with gitref specified instead of the specific type.